StarEngineer89/ci_tournament_bracket-generator/README.md

 `php spark socket:start`

-If you want to change the port to custom one, update the `ws.php` file in project rood directory.
+If you want to change the port to custom one, update the `ws.php` file in project root directory.

 ## Set Up Windows Task Scheduler